 Presently, matcha tea is highly popular for its excellent benefits.
 Matcha shots, teas, lattes, and desserts are pretty trendy in coffee shops.
 Like green tea, matcha gets generated from the Camellia sinensis plant.
 These tea leaves have a unique nutrient profile.
 Farmers cover the tea plants 20 to 30 days before harvesting, and they avoid direct sunlight.
 This production method increases the chlorophyll level and enhances the amino acid content.
-Once the tea leaves get harvested, the farmers remove the veins, stems.
+Once the tea leaves get harvested, the farmers remove the veins and stems.
 Then they ground the leaves into a fine powder that is known as matcha.
 It contains the whole nutrients from the tea leaf, which ensures a considerable amount of antioxidants and caffeine than standard green tea.
-So, if you are concerned about is matcha tea good for you?
+So, if you are concerned about is matcha tea is good for you?
 Then, you can be sure that it is highly beneficial.
 Now, we will proceed to the advantages of matcha tea.

 High in antioxidants